edumats/flexible-price-tracker/README.md

 | Brazilian Real       | BRL           | R$ ###.###.###,## | R$123.000,50 |
 | Japanese Yen         | JPY           | ¥ ###,###,###    | ¥ 123,000,050    |

-In order to correctly extract the price from shops that uses different formats and compare with the target price, the scraper also needs a location setting.
+In order to correctly format the price used in different countries, the scraper needs a location setting.
 It is required to provide the locale in the arguments in order to run the scrapper.
 See [Usage](#usage) and [list of available locales](#list-of-locales) for more details.

-### Instalation
+### Installation

 Install all required modules by: